gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 <section markdown="1">

-## ...And Into the Mire
+## …And Into the Mire

 "Thank you for saving us,"
-Maddy said to Dockety belatedly once the boat was finally out of sight.
+Maddy belatedly said to Dockety once the boat was out of sight.
 "They would have had us for sure."

-"Theze onez were *click*,"
-the bot replied sadly.
+"Zome of theze onez were *click*," the bot replied sadly.
-"Thiz one regretz ending them."
+"Thiz one regretz their endz."

 "You did the right thing,"
 Sindy ventured.